-- Monitor your hamster’s diet: Pay attention to what you feed and observe if the urine or feces has a strong-smelling odor.
+- Monitor your hamster’s diet: Pay attention to what you feed, and how much water the hamster drinks, and observe if the urine or feces has a strong-smelling odor.
 A healthy hamster diet typically consists of dry pellets, vegetables, and fruits.
 I can also prescribe vitamin supplements to help get rid of bad smells.

 What Toys Should I Get My Hamster?